 Smoking Happily for Sixty Years

 The idea that Alzheimer’s disease is the leading cause of death in the elderly seems to have been lifted from a Guardian newspaper article.
-Many people in old age experience some degree of cognitive decline, but Alzheimer’s is a clinical diagnosis – there are no objective tests for it in a living person.
+Many people in old age experience some degree of cognitive decline, but Alzheimer’s is a clinical diagnosis—there are no objective tests for it in a living person.
 Anyway, is old age a disease?
-Clearly, Mr Massie has no notion of what it’s like to suffer from cancer, heart disease or cirrhosis of the liver.
-(If you’re lucky enough to expire from sudden cardiac death that’s a different ater.)
+Clearly, Mr Massie has no notion of what it’s like to suffer from cancer, heart disease, or cirrhosis of the liver.
+(If you’re lucky enough to expire from sudden cardiac death that’s a different matter.)

 Back to smoking.
 Mr Massie further appears to be unaware of the unfortunate fact that smoking and drinking are themselves risk factors for Alzheimer’s.
 He also uses this kind of convoluted and cockeyed (his word) reasoning to try to justify his own smoking.

 He thinks this is enjoyable, not realising that what he and all other smokers are trying to do is to relieve the discomfort of the withdrawal symptoms of the last dose of nicotine provided by the previous cigarette or cigar.
-The perceived pleasure of poisoning oneself with nicotine, therefore, is an illusion.
-I gave up smoking when I was a medical student, and have been non-smoking happily for the last fifty years, and indeed I have no cigar or cigarette in my mouth as I write.
+The perceived pleasure of poisoning oneself tobacco smoke, therefore, is an illusion.
+I gave up smoking when I was a medical student and have been non-smoking happily for the last fifty years.
+Indeed, I have no cigar or cigarette in my mouth as I write.

 Would Mr Massie like to stop smoking if there was an easy way to do it?
 If I had the pleasure of meeting him and had the opportunity of putting this question to him, I wonder what would he say?
 Most likely he would say that he is quite happy being a smoker, thank you very much.

 This is the tragedy of smoking.
 Being a smoker (synonym: nicotine addict) you don’t really want to stop.
-Not even with a guaranteed easy method.
-Nonetheless, if Mr Massie cares to contact me, I would be delighted to prove to him that he can easily be cured of smoking – without nicotine, drugs, hypnosis, acupuncture, gimmicks of any kind or even will-power.
+Not even with an almost guaranteed easy method.
+Nonetheless, if Mr Massie cares to contact me, I should be delighted to prove to him that he can easily be cured of smoking—without nicotine, drugs, hypnosis, acupuncture, gimmicks of any kind, or even will-power.

 Text © Gabriel symonds